Bronchiolitis: Risk factors

+Targeted, community-led, co-produced interventions to alleviate the healthcare burdens of bronchiolitis have been shown to be effective.

 Diagnosis

-The diagnosis is typically made by clinical examination.
+The diagnosis is typically made by a provider through clinical history and physical exam.
 Chest X-ray is sometimes useful to exclude bacterial pneumonia, but not indicated in routine cases.
 Chest x-ray may also be useful in people with impending respiratory failure.
 Additional testing such as blood cultures, complete blood count, and electrolyte analyses are not recommended for routine use although may be useful in children with multiple comorbidities or signs of sepsis or pneumonia.
+Electrolyte analyses may be performed if there is concern for dehydration.

 Testing for the specific viral cause can be done but has little effect on management and thus is not routinely recommended.
-RSV testing by direct immunofluorescence testing on nasopharyngeal aspirate had a sensitivity of 61% and specificity of 89%.
-Identification of those who are RSV-positive can help for disease surveillance, grouping ("cohorting") people together in hospital wards to prevent cross infection, predicting whether the disease course has peaked yet, and reducing the need for other diagnostic procedures (by providing confidence that a cause has been identified).
-Identification of the virus may help reduce the use of antibiotics.
+The COVID pandemic has led to more viral testing to exclude COVID as a cause of the infection.
+At that point providers often also add on a flu and RSV test for completeness.
+RSV testing by direct immunofluorescence testing of a swab of the nose had a sensitivity of 61% and specificity of 89%, so it is not always accurate.
+Identification of those who are RSV-positive can help providers recommend isolation precautions in the hospital or at home to avoid the infection spreading to others.
+Identification of the virus may help reduce the use of antibiotics because antibiotics are not recommended for viral illnesses such as bronchiolitis.

+It is extremely rare for infants to be co-infected with a bacterial illness while having bronchiolitis.
 Infants with bronchiolitis between the age of two and three months have a second infection by bacteria (usually a urinary tract infection) less than 6% of the time.
-When further evaluated with a urinalysis, infants with bronchiolitis had a concomitant UTI 0.8% of the time.
-Preliminary studies have suggested that elevated procalcitonin levels may assist clinicians in determining the presence of bacterial co-infection, which could prevent unnecessary antibiotic use and costs.
+When further evaluated with a urinalysis, infants with bronchiolitis had an accompanying UTI 0.8% of the time.

 Differential diagnosis

-There are many childhood illnesses that can present with respiratory symptoms, particularly persistent cough and wheezing.
-Bronchiolitis may be differentiated from some of these by the characteristic pattern of preceding febrile upper respiratory tract symptoms lasting for 1 to 3 days followed by the persistent cough, tachypnea, and wheezing.
+There are many childhood illnesses that can present with respiratory symptoms, particularly persistent cough, runny nose, and wheezing.
+Bronchiolitis may be differentiated from some of these by the characteristic pattern of preceding febrile upper respiratory tract symptoms lasting for 1 to 3 days with associated persistent cough, increased work of breathing, and wheezing.
 However, some infants may present without fever (30% of cases) or may present with apnea without other signs or with poor weight gain prior to onset of symptoms.
 In such cases, additional laboratory testing and radiographic imaging may be useful.
 The following are some other diagnoses to consider in an infant presenting with signs of bronchiolitis: